dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.9 =
+- Fix: Issue with deposit timestamps not being inserted into some DBs is now fixed.
+- Fix: Issue with `[wallets_transactions template="rows"]` introduced in version `5.0.6` is now fixed.
+- Fix: Previously issuing an internal transfer (move) via the PHP API with `skip_confirm=true` would not trigger email notifications, is now fixed.

 = 5.0.8 =
 - Fix: Maximum number of symbol characters changed from 8 to 10.
 Allows for `USDT.ERC20`.